Allen-EC/weather_dashboard/README.md

 ## Description

-This App will display a table that will give a 5 daythe weather forcast for a given city.
+This App will display a table that will give a 5 day weather forcast for a given city.

 The deployed application can be found here: https://allen-ec.github.io/wether_dashboard/